MagaValiyev/SUAS-Object-Detection/README.md

   - Character
   - Character Color
 - Save detection results into the database (SQLIte)
-- Choose the most frequent
+- Choose the most frequent detection

 Localization (identifying geolocation):
 - Save location points into the database (SQLLite) when detecting